Best Western Plus Columbia North East

 Driving Directions to Hotel

 From: I-77 North.
 Take Exit 17 (Two Notch Road).
-Make a left turn at the light.
-Keep straight through one light, and make a right on Barbara Drive and the BEST WESTERN PLUS Columbia North East will be on your immediate left.
+Make a right turn at the light.
+Keep straight through one light, and make a right on Barbara Drive and the Best Western Plus Columbia North East will be on your immediate left.

 From: I-77 South.
 Take Exit 17 (Two Notch Road).
-Merge right onto Two Notch Road.
-Keep straight through one light, and make a right on Barbara Drive and the BEST WESTERN PLUS Columbia North East will be on your immediate left.
+Merge left onto Two Notch Road.
+Keep straight through one light, and make a right on Barbara Drive and the Best Western Plus Columbia North East will be on your immediate left.

 We care about the quality of your stay with us.
 Below are nearby attractions, shopping and restaurants that are popular with our guests.
 Listed locations are nearby with approximate distance listed where available.